shubham8324/my-learning-code/README.md

 ---

+## 🚀 Project Highlights / Use Cases

+- ✅ Centralized learning repository for **coding experiments, dashboards, scripts, and notes**.
+- 📊 Track progress with dashboards and visualize data in real-time.
+- 🔧 Automate routine tasks with reusable scripts.
+- 📚 Maintain personal and professional learning notes.
+- 📝 Record key takeaways and best practices for quick reference.

+---

 ## 📜 License (Custom Read-Only with Feedback)

 This repository is licensed under a **custom license** to allow learning and suggestions without modifying original files.